meilisearch/documentation/guides/advanced_guides/synonyms.md

 shoe <=> boot <=> slipper <=> sneakers
 ```

-When a search is made with one of these words all the others will be considered as exactly the same word and will appear in the search results.
+When a search is done with one of these words, all the others will be considered as the same word and will appear in the search results.

 However, in the case of word to sentence or sentence to sentence